When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 From hero handsets and foldable flagships to affordable mid-rangers, there’s never a shortage of shiny new upcoming phones to get excited about.
 That’s always true when your cellular contract comes up for renewal – something will be out there to tempt you away from the handset you’ve loved for the last year or two, no matter your budget.

 These upcoming phones will all arrive in the next 12 months.
-We’ve included confirmed releases, rumoured reveals and likely launches, along with what you can expect, including specs, camera capabilities and software smarts.
-And for some added context, check out the summary of every major smartphone announcement from recent months, with links to our review of the biggest hitters.
+We’ve focused on rumoured reveals but also mentioned confirmed releases, including ones that have debuted in China but have yet to see a Western launch.
+Here’s what to expect in terms of specs, camera capabilities and software smarts – and for some added context, check out the summary of every major smartphone announcement from recent months, with links to our review of the biggest hitters.

 Only care about phones you can buy right now?
 Read our guide to the best smartphones on sale today.